CityofToronto/vz_challenge/transportation/collisions/ksi_collisions/README.md

 ## Description

 The Toronto Police Service maintains a dataset including all traffic collisions events where a person was either Killed or Seriously Injured (KSI) from 2007 – 2017.
+Each row represents on individual involved in a KSI collision, even if they were not killed or seriously injured.
 For more information about Killed or Seriously Injured (KSI) statistics click [here](http://data.torontopolice.on.ca/pages/ksi).

 A collision is defined as the contact resulting from the motion of a motorized vehicle or a streetcar or its load, that produces property damage, injury, or death.
 For the purposes of this dataset, a collision indicates that the initial point of contact involves at least one motor vehicle or streetcar.